Vikas-Eranki/DM--Smartphone-Usage-and-app-trends/README.md

 ---

-## 2. Problem Definition
+## 2. Problem Definition for Phase 2

-The study examines how various attributes influence app success on the Play Store.
-It focuses on:
+1. Which app categories dominate the Play Store ecosystem

-- Dominant app categories and their growth trends
+2. How ratings, installs, reviews, and updates influence app success
-- Correlation between app ratings and installs
+3. Free vs Paid app behavior patterns
-- Differences between free and paid apps in satisfaction and engagement
+4. How update frequency relates to app quality and user satisfaction
-- Common user concerns and expectations seen in reviews
+5. How user behavior and smartphone characteristics shape app trends Phase 2 focuses on discovering insights through EDA and preparing the groundwork for predictive and descriptive modeling.

 ---

 ## 3. Objectives

-1. Identify leading app categories and usage trends.
+1. Perform comprehensive EDA with advanced and novel visualizations.
-2. Examine relationships between ratings, installs, and monetization types.
+2. Generate 10–12 deep insights aligned with research questions.
-3. Assess how pricing strategy affects popularity.
+3. Prepare clean, transformed, engineered datasets for modeling.
-4. Plan data cleaning and exploratory analysis steps.
+4. Begin validating hypotheses through early descriptive patterns.
-5. Define the methodology for descriptive and predictive modeling.
+5. Set up the modeling pipeline for Phase 3 (baseline + advanced models).

 ---